History of the 13th Massachusetts Volunteers

 and file

-the way to the James River.
+the way.
 At one pond where they stopped to fill

 canteens there